 The flowers have some similarities to : a few others in the same Nightshade Family, such as Bittersweet, but the petals are not swept backwards, and the anthers are not in a single yellow column.

 Distinguishing Feature : A large shrub with Nightshade-type flowers.

 amides, but the plant is nowhere near as toxic as the poisonous Solanaceae.
 Tea brewed from the leaves can have adverse biological effects if a lot is drunk.
 It is now legal to be sell the berries in the UK as a novel food.

 The berries are collected, dried and sold commercially as Goji berries.
 A so-called 'health' drink called Goji juice derived from these berries is claimed to have beneficial effects, but these claims may not have been substantiated in practice.
-There are drug interactions when consuming these berries, both with Warfarin and with pharmaceuticals for treating diabetes and blood-pressure.
-They can also cause photo-sensitisation of skin and exacerbate hay-fever allergies.
-They also contain high levels of Oxalate which may cause kidney problems.
-Imbiber beware!
+There are several drug interactions which occur when consuming these berries, both with Warfarin and with pharmaceuticals for treating diabetes and blood-pressure.
+They can also cause photo-sensitization of skin and exacerbate hay-fever allergies which is probably caused by the

-Duke of Argyll's Teaplant contains, amongst many other chemicals, Scopoletin, a Coumarin that is widespread in nature along with coumarin itself and Aesculetin [sometimes spelled 'Esculetin'].
+Duke-of-Argyll's Teaplant contains, amongst many other chemicals, Scopoletin, a Coumarin that is widespread in nature along with coumarin itself and Aesculetin [sometimes spelled 'Esculetin'].
 It is a 7-hydroxy coumarin.
 This and its analogues are produced commercially by synthetic processes to act as sunscreens in suncreams because of their high absorption of the harmful ultraviolet wavelengths from the sun.
-In fact, on absorbing UV it fluoresces with a blue glow and was instrumental in developing spectrofluorimetric analysis of the total coumarins present in certain plants expressed as scopoletin equivalents.
-It is also an acetylcholine inhibitor.
+In fact, on absorbing UV it fluoresces with a blue glow and was instrumental in developing spectrofluorimetric analysis of the total coumarins present in certain plants - expressed as